cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## Stage 4: Two meanings of “long” (workflow length vs dialogue length)

 After I committed to an agent, I made a category error.
-I assumed: *long chain of work ⇒ heavy orchestration framework.* I confused two different kinds of “long.”
+I assumed a long chain of work meant I needed a heavy orchestration framework.
+I had confused two different kinds of “long.”

-- **Workflow length (backend):** One scheduled job runs step 1→20 without stopping (for example **nightly reconciliation** across regions).
-You care about **queues, retries, concurrency, recovery**: the job truly marches across the server.
+- **Workflow length (backend):** One scheduled job runs step 1 through 20 without stopping (for example **nightly reconciliation** across regions).
+You care about **queues, retries, concurrency, recovery**: the job really marches across the server.
 - **Dialogue length (agent):** The *overall* task can be long, but execution is **chunked by human checkpoints**.
 Each slice of work can be short.
 You often do **not** need a twenty-step autonomous runner on day one.

 I chose a **boring integration path** (an AI SDK with solid tool-calling and fast iteration) over the most “powerful” graph framework.
-The win was **velocity and falsifiability**: ship basic chat + tools, learn where the model fails, then add structure with evidence.
+The win was **velocity and falsifiability**: ship basic chat plus tools, learn where the model fails, then add structure with evidence.

 **Product tradeoff:** Fancy frameworks can **seduce you into designing nodes before you have baselines**.
 You sketch steps, data contracts, and flows while still unsure whether the model can solve the simplest version of the problem.
 That doubles uncertainty: **will the model succeed**, and **will my graph fight the model?**